-The Leadership Caffeine series is approaching 200 installments strong and is dedicated to every aspiring or experienced leader seeking ideas, insights or just a jolt of energy to keep pushing forward.
+The Leadership Caffeine™ series is over 200 installments strong and is dedicated to every aspiring or experienced leader and manager seeking ideas, insights or just a jolt of energy to keep pushing forward.
 Thanks for being along for the journey!

 The Bottom-Line for Now:

-New to leading or responsible for first time leader’s on your team?
+New to leading or responsible for first time leaders on your team?
 Subscribe to Art’s New Leader’s e-News.

 An ideal book for anyone starting out in leadership: Practical Lessons in Leadership by Art Petty and Rich Petro.